mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 MEDIC

-The ship’s medic might go by other names, including medical officer, ship’s doctor or in the case of a navy ship, naval surgeon.
+The ship's medic might go by other names, including medical officer, ship's doctor or in the case of a navy ship, naval surgeon.

 One medic per 120 crew is required on all ships.